hashicorp/sa-ssdp-aws/docs/PLATFORM.md

 vault auth enable kubernetes
 ```

 **NOTE** The Vault Injector Agent needs to be installed before these commands will work.
-If the Vault Injector Agent installed failed you will see:
+If the Vault Injector Agent installation failed you will see:

 ```sh
 Error from server (NotFound): serviceaccounts "vault" not found
 ```

 ```sh
 export token_reviewer_jwt=$(kubectl get secret \